J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 This is the order I'd flag them in a real investigation:

 1. **`SetDefaultPolicyVersion` as the event name.** This API call is rare in legitimate workflows.
-Seeing it at all is a signal worth investigating on its own.
+Seeing it at all is worth investigating.
-2. **`versionId: v3`.** Meaningless without context but if you've already reviewed the policy's version history (as any thorough investigation should), you immediately recognize v3 as the full-admin version.
+2. **`versionId: v3`.If you've already reviewed the policy's version history, you immediately recognize v3 as the full-admin version.
 This single field tells you the outcome of the action without needing to check anything else.
-3. **The user agent literally contains `kali-amd64`.** In a real environment, this is about as loud a signal as it gets — legitimate business workflows don't run AWS CLI from a penetration testing distribution.
-This is the kind of small detail that's easy to miss if you're only skimming event names, but immediately actionable once you know to look for it.
+3. **The user agent literally contains `kali-amd64`.** In a real environment, this is about as loud a signal as it gets.
+Kali Linux is a giveaway.
+This is easy to miss if you're only skimming event names.
-4. **Source IP correlation.** Matching the source IP against known-good ranges (VPN, office egress, etc.) is a standard IR step, and it's just as relevant in cloud investigations as it is in traditional network forensics.
+4. **Source IP correlation.** Matching the source IP against known-good ranges is a standard IR thing, and it's just as relevant in cloud investigations as it is in traditional network forensics.

 ## Takeaways